Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 Let me explain.

-Historically, stocks have had a 75% probability of closing lower at some point in the future (note: using monthly S&P 500 Total Return data going back to 1928).
-Those are pretty good odds, but it means that 25% of time stocks just keep on running, and you don’t ever have an opportunity to buy in at a lower price than today.
+Historically, stocks have had a 75% probability of closing lower at some point in the future (note: using monthly S&P 500 total return data going back to 1928).
+Those are pretty good odds, but it means 25% of the time stocks just keep on running, and you don’t ever have an opportunity to buy in at a lower price than today.

 My favorite example of this occurred in 1995.
 Stocks ran higher out of the gate, and by the end of February the S&P 500 was up more than 6% on the year.